 Reporting to Williams are the vice presidents of Delivery and Retail Operations, Facilities, Logistics, and Processing and Maintenance Operations, and the seven vice presidents of Area Operations.

 Previously, Williams served as vice president, Network Operations.
-This role encompassed responsibility for the national network of 318 mail processing and distribution centers and automation initiatives.
+This role encompassed responsibility for the national network of 303 mail processing and distribution centers and automation initiatives.
 He also had responsibility for Logistics and International Operations.

 Before that, Williams served as vice president, Engineering and managed all engineering and development efforts focused on internal processes, including building and equipment maintenance programs and policies.
 He directed all engineering and acquisition support functions, including the design and development of new automation, material handling systems and vehicles.

 Throughout his postal career, Williams has served in numerous field, area and headquarters positions, including manager, Processing Operations.
 In that role, he led his team to superior performance for several years.
 His incorporation of lean six sigma practices and deployment of “Closing the Gap Strategies” resulted in mail processing work-hour reductions never before experienced.
 Williams’ breakthrough work in using information to help drive and support the field’s record-setting service achievements is noteworthy.